 Put a letter in front of your child and say: “Can you trace this and tell me what it is?”
 You could also say, “What is this?”
 Continue with the other letters in the same way.

-Here’s a video from Montessori Primary Guide on how to use the three-period lesson to introduce sandpaper letters.
+Here’s a video from Montessori Primary Guide on how to use the three-period lesson to introduce color tablets.

 Have you used the three-period lesson with your child?
 Do you have an idea of a concept or vocabulary you’d like to introduce using the three-period lesson?